calizarr/PhenoPiSight/Installation_guide.md

 [Default configuration file from Ansible.]: https://raw.githubusercontent.com/ansible/ansible/devel/examples/ansible.cfg

-#### Ansible Playbooks Files ####
+#### Ansible Playbooks ####
+  * So, you've setup your Raspberry PIs and you have installed and set up Ansible with your own hosts and configuration file.
+  * This repository contains a [playbooks folder][] with playbooks made to manage the Raspberry Pis via the centralized server.
+  * The playbooks have a lot of assumptions built into them:
+      * All images taken on the rPI use [camera_single.py][].
+      * All images on the rPI are stored in `/home/pi/Images/`

+[playbooks folder]: playbooks/

+[camera_single.py]: pi_files/camera_single.py

 ##### CURRENTLY BEING REWRITTEN #####

-  * So, you've setup your Raspberry PIs and you have installed Ansible, now you need to clone this github repository if you haven't already.
-This section assumes we are on the Ansible centralized server.
-  * Then, once you are finished with that open a terminal:
   * The files you'll need from this repository aren't many.
       * All of the playbooks (yml files) assume that the rPI image directory is `/home/pi/Images/`.
       * ansible.cfg -- should be completely configured for your own setup.